elearning-ostfalia/moodle-qtype_proforma/README.md

     * external repository (SVN in case of using Praktomat)
 - code snippet as starting point for student
 - immediate feedback for students (optional)
+- display (Java) compiler and Checkstyle messages in editor
 - supported programming languages are only limited by the available grader back-ends

 ## Screenshots